 If the dose of radiation is above the dose constraint of the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Code and approval has been given by the HREC, then the organisation (licence holder) must notify the Radiation Team at DHHS.
 The project may commence prior to notification being submitted to DHHS.

 If the dose of radiation is below the dose constraint of the ARPANSA Code and approval has been given by the HREC, no DHHS notification is required.

 5. Participant information and consent forms

 The documents below are the recommended Participant Information and Consent Form (PICF) templates for interventional clinical trial research projects and for genetic research.

 PICF interventional for

 PICF interventional for person

 6. Submission of the HREC application to the reviewing HREC

-When the HREC application is complete and has been electronically authorised, the owner of the application should submit the form electronically from the ERM website using the ‘Submission’ tab and following the steps.
-Following electronic submission, the application form can be printed and, if required, the Coordinating Principal Investigator can sign the document in hard copy.
+When the HREC application is complete with all supporting documents uploaded and has been electronically authorised by the CPI, the owner of the application should submit the form electronically from the ERM website using the Submit button.

 7. Low and negligible risk research